top of page

 The Solution

-• The Tennessee General Assembly has passed 36 new pieces of legislation regarding human trafficking since the 2011 TBI report.
+• The Tennessee General Assembly has passed over 50 new pieces of legislation regarding human trafficking since the 2011 TBI report.

-• Tennessee ranked #1 in the 2013 State Report Card of the Protected Innocence Challenge graded by advocacy leader Shared Hope International on 41 key legislative components to fight the crime of domestic minor sex trafficking, and has maintained an “A” rating in subsequent years.
+• Tennessee ranked #1 in the 2013 State Report Card of the Protected Innocence Challenge graded by advocacy leader Shared Hope International on 41 key legislative components to fight the crime of domestic minor sex trafficking, and maintained an “A” rating through 2019.
+(Shared Hope International)

-• Tennessee is also a Tier One (Green) State regarding our legislative infrastructure according to the Polaris Project, another leading National advocacy group.
+• Tennessee is a Tier One (Green) State regarding our legislative infrastructure according to the Polaris Project, another leading National advocacy group.
+(Polaris)

-• The Grace Empowered Project, led by the Attorney General’s office, (formerly called the Hannah Project led by Assistant District Attorney Antoinette Welch) gives first offenders arrested for prostitution an opportunity to seek exit strategies and survivor services…however, there are few shelters and long-term rehabilitation programs in TN
+• The Grace Empowered Project, led by the Attorney General’s office, gives first offenders arrested for prostitution an opportunity to seek exit strategies and survivor services.
+However, there are few shelters and long-term rehabilitation programs in TN.
+(Davidson County Office of the District Attorney General)

 • The 2013 Comprehensive Plan for the Delivery of Services to Human Sex Trafficking Victims published by the Tennessee Department of Human Services as a result of this statewide task force concludes that Tennessee communities don’t have sufficient services designed specifically for trafficking survivors; rehabilitative services for survivors remain disjointed